-• pay dividends if an event of default has occurred and is continuing or would occur as a result of the payment of such dividends;

-- · enter into certain long-term charters; - · incur additional indebtedness, including through the issuance of guarantees; - change the flag, class or management of the vessel mortgaged under such facility or terminate or materially amend the management agreement relating to such vessel; - create liens on their assets; - make loans; - · make investments; - make capital expenditures; - · undergo a change in ownership or control or permit a change in ownership and control of our Manager; - · sell the vessel mortgaged under such facility; and - permit our chief executive officer to change.
+- pay dividends if an event of default has occurred and is continuing or would occur as a result of the payment of such dividends; - enter into certain long-term charters; - incur additional indebtedness, including through the issuance of guarantees; - management agreement relating to such vessel; - create liens on their assets: - make loans: - make investments. - make capital expenditures; - undergo a change in ownership or control or permit a change in ownership and control of our Manager; - sell the vessel mortgaged under such facility; and - permit our chief executive officer to change.